 Even if you have a non-financial role or lack financial expertise, you need to understand the basics of financial management.
-This will give you an informed view about the company's performance, and allow you to play a full role in shaping its strategy.
+This helps give you an informed view about the performance of your business, and allows you to play a full role in shaping its strategy.

 1. Profit and loss

 Profit is essential in the longer term.
 Without profits, you will need to continually raise additional financing (or sell assets) to keep trading.

 The profit and loss statement provides a picture of trading performance

 - The statement covers the last 'accounting period' (usually a year).
 It records sales, costs and expenses, profits (and losses), and any tax provisions for the period, even if they have not yet been paid.

 - Sales and purchases are recorded when the sale or purchase is invoiced.

 - The costs of fixed assets (eg vehicles) are spread over their useful working lives.
 Rather than charging the full cost when the asset is purchased, an annual depreciation charge is made instead.

 - Prepayments (eg rent in advance) and accruals (eg interest payable later) are matched to the period they relate to.